DerGuru/The-Resonant/New Chapters/02 - Part2/P2-16_The_Reckoning.md

 ﻿## Part 2 - Learning to Listen | Ch.
-16 - "Containment teams are coming"
+16 - Containment teams are coming

 The call came at 3 AM.